Financial Freedom: What Does it Mean to You?

 From a young age, most individuals are instructed to get an education and then a job.
 After landing a solid job, the recommendation is to save a small percentage of each paycheck for 40+ years until retirement.

 The underlying assumption is that we should all follow the same linear path from elementary school until death, spending the majority of each day at work, trying to climb the ladder, to get a raise, to buy a bigger house, to fill it with more stuff that wasn’t necessary to begin with.
-Only retiring is there room to explore, relax, or spend time with family.
+Only after retiring is there room to explore, relax, or spend time with family.